druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 Notes:

 [^1]: At risk aversion >=1, as wealth approaches zero, CRRA utility approaches -&infin;.
 Objective functions that diverge to infinity can prevent optimization algorithms from converging.
 At risk aversion > 1, CRRA utility is bounded by a constant as wealth approaches +&infin;.
 When you are optimizing at a high level of wealth, utility approaches the upper bound and the gradient approaches 0, again causing optimization convergence problems.
 If you are maximizing CRRA utility, you may need to calibrate inputs to stay within a numerically well-behaved region that shrinks as you increase risk aversion.
-Still, it should be feasible to find utility-maximizing rules, but it may take longer and be less intuitive.
+Still, it should be feasible to find utility-maximizing rules, but it may take longer, and the concept of utility may be even harder to explain than certainty-equivalent spending.

 [^2]: Gradient-free optimization frameworks can run on any objective function without special accomodation.
 Gradient-based optimization frameworks, such as [TensorFlow](https://www.tensorflow.org/) or [cvxopt](https://cvxopt.org/), generally require an objective function built to framework specifications that enable automatic differentiation.
 This allows the use of GPUs and algorithms that scale to extremely large convex and non-convex problems.